imba-tjd/qrsend/README.md

 * I don't need DEFLATED when make_archive because it's inefficient
 * I changed the code's filename so it makes no sense to keep upstream's commit history
 * When make_archive, it's stored into temp dir.
 So that it won't overwrite files that have the same name, and it's OK to shutdown ungracefully
+* Implemented a function to add it to *SendTo* context menu

 ## Usage